AdobeDocs/experience-platform.en/help/sources/sources-sdk/config/authspec.md

 ## Authentication specifications

-Batch SDK supports OAuth 2 refresh codes and basic authentication.
+Self-Serve Sources (Batch SDK) supports OAuth 2 refresh codes and basic authentication.
 See the tables below for guidance on using an OAuth 2 refresh code and basic authentication

 ### OAuth 2 refresh code